zephyrproject-rtos/zephyr/doc/quick_start/building.rst

 .. note::

-   You can override the default BSP with the one you want by adding :makevar:`BSP=`.
-The complete options available for the BSP flag can be found at :file:`$ZEPHYR_BASE/arch` under the respective architecture, for example :file:`$ZEPHYR_BASE/arch/x86/generic_pc`.
+   You can override the default PLATFORM_CONFIG with the one you want by adding :makevar:`PLATFORM_CONFIG=`.
+The complete options available for the PLATFORM_CONFIG flag can be derived from the names of the platform configuration files located under :file:`$ZEPHYR_BASE/arch/$ARCH/configs`.
+For example, the following command will use :file:`$ZEPHYR_BASE/arch/x86/configs/micro_basic_atom_defconfig` if building a microkernel, and :file:`$ZEPHYR_BASE/arch/x86/configs/nano_basic_atom_defconfig` if building a nanokernel.
-   You need to override the ARCH flag with the architecture that corresponds to your BSP by adding :makevar:`ARCH=` and the options you need to the make command, for example:

-   :command:`make BSP=generic_pc ARCH=x86`
+   :command:`make PLATFORM_CONFIG=basic_atom ARCH=x86`

-   The complete options available for the ARCH flag can be found at :file:`$ZEPHYR_BASE`, for example  :file:`$ZEPHYR_BASE/arch/x86`.
+   The complete options available for the ARCH flag can be found under :file:`$ZEPHYR_BASE/arch`, for example  :file:`$ZEPHYR_BASE/arch/x86`.

 The sample projects for the microkernel are found at :file:`$ZEPHYR_BASE/samples/microkernel/apps`.
 After building the